 Microsoft Dynamics Project Management

-Dialog Dynamics has a strong multi-phased project methodology, based on Microsoft Dynamics Sure Step approach that is aimed at ensuring a successful project environment for the design and implementation of a Dynamics AX, NAV, SL or CRM solution.
+Dialog Dynamics has a strong multi-phased project methodology, based on Microsoft Dynamics Sure Step approach that is aimed at ensuring a successful project environment for the design and implementation of a Dynamics AX, NAV, or 365 solution.

 The phases within this methodology are: